Hebrew Names That Are Not Angels

 Ariel is more complex.
 The name is often interpreted as lion of God, which gives it strong symbolic appeal, but biblical usage also includes poetic, place-related, or sacred-language layers.

 Later angelology and modern spirituality may treat Ariel as an angel associated with nature, strength, courage, or elemental care.
-Writers should not flatten Ariel into one simple "Angel Ariel" biography.
+Do not flatten Ariel into one simple "Angel Ariel" biography.

 Ariel layers to keep visible